-Humanity has always seemed to have a healthy distrust for the nature of reality, with philosophers leading the charge in this mind-melting territory.
-Yet, believe it or not, there is a group of scientists from leading institutions like MIT and Oxford who have a lot to say about our reality and the idea that we may all be living in a computer simulation.
-Now, before we jump any further into simulation theory or the simulation hypothesis, it is good to mention that this is more of a thought experiment rather than cold hard facts.
+Leading scientists from institutions like MIT and Oxford have a lot to say about our reality and the idea that we may all be living in a computer simulation.
+However, before we jump any further into simulation theory (simulation hypothesis), it is good to mention that this is more of a thought experiment rather than cold hard facts.

 What if I told you that physical reality is an illusion, and we all live in a computer simulation?